 Consumer-Grade (DIY) Log Splitters Powered by Petrol

-Consumer-grade, petrol-powered log splitters are suitable for the weekend warrior who splits logs for their usage regularly.
+Consumer-grade, petrol-powered log splitters are suitable for the weekend warrior who regularly splits logs for their usage.

 They can split logs up to 53cm in length and have a breaking force of 8-16 tonnes, making them stronger than most electric log splitters.
 Before, many consumer-grade models lacked the strength to split large logs in a vertical posture.
-Before you could break a log, you had to physically lift it onto the splitter bed and place it there.
+Before breaking a log, you had to lift it onto the splitter bed and place it there.

-These days, there are a plethora of horizontal and vertical log splitters available at affordable prices for the average consumer.
+These days, many horizontal and vertical log splitters are available at affordable prices for the average consumer.

-You’ll need to use an ATV or golf cart to move smaller gas log splitters (Australia) around your yard.
+You’ll need an ATV or golf cart to move smaller gas log splitters (Australia) around your yard.
 They are not permitted to travel on public roadways.

 Petrol Log Splitters Designed for the Homeowners: You might consider upgrading to a speedier and more durable prosumer-grade device if you split logs more than once a year.
-More powerful engines generate 20-29 tonnes of force, which allows them to split longer, broader, and more detailed logs (they are also more expensive).
+More powerful engines generate 20-29 tons of force, allowing them to split longer, broader, and more detailed logs (they are also more expensive).